 - Red blood cells carry oxygen around your body.

 - Platelets clot your blood when you're injured.

-In the early stages of AML, as your body makes fewer healthy blood cells, you might feel like you've come down with the flu or another illness.
+In the early stages of AML, as your body makes fewer healthy blood cells, you might feel like you've come down with the flu or get sick from infections more easily than normal.
 Symptoms can include:

 - Loss of appetite

 A lot of other things can cause those symptoms, too.
 So you and your doctor would work together to find the cause.